samvera/active_fedora/README.md

 ActiveFedora is a Ruby gem for creating and managing objects in the Fedora Repository Architecture ([http://fedora-commons.org](http://fedora-commons.org)).
 ActiveFedora is loosely based on “ActiveRecord” in Rails.
 Version 9.0+ works with Fedora 4 and prior versions work on Fedora 3.
 Version 9.2+ works with Solr 4.10.
+Version 10.0+ works with Fedora >= 4.5.1.

 Getting Help
 ------------